Why You Eat More When Tired or Fatigued

 But how can lack of sleep lead to greater calorie intake?
 These 5 reasons explain why you may be eating more when tired.

 1. You feel the desire or need for quick energy.

 If a 20-minute nap is out of reach, you may be grabbing for sugary, caffeinated drinks or snacks instead.
 When the body is deprived of sleep, it naturally kicks in cravings toward more simple carbs high in sugar.

 Sweet sodas, cappuccinos, and donuts are often reached for to supply the body with quick energy.
 However, these "sugar highs" may last a mere 30 to 45 minutes and lead to energy crashes.

-Interestingly, too, some studies do show people consume more carbs if feeling tired.
+Some studies show people consume more carbs if feeling tired, too.
 Research from the European Journal of Clinical Nutrition found no change in carb intake, but increases in fat and protein.

 2. Sleep deprivation alters hunger hormones.

 Hunger hormones, known as leptin and ghrelin, work to control appetite.
 Ghrelin helps stimulate hunger while induce leptin induces satiety.

 But sleep deprivation can disturb the efficiency of hunger hormones.
 This causes reductions in leptin and increases in ghrelin, subsequently growing the risk of excessive food intake.